falkTX/Carla/INSTALL.md

 Optional for extra samplers support:

- - FluidSynth   (SF2)
+ - FluidSynth (SF2/3)
- - LinuxSampler (GIG and SFZ)

-Optional for extra native plugins:
+Optional for extra LADSPA plugin information:
- - fftw3
- - mxml
- - zlib
- - NTK
- - OpenGL
- - ProjectM

-Optional but recommended:

- - python3-rdflib (for LADSPA-RDF support)
+ - python3-rdflib

 You can use: